-As in all states, drivers licensed in Alabama who have been convicted of certain driving violations or other offenses may have their driving privileges suspended or revoked.
+As in all states, drivers licensed in Alabama who have been convicted of certain driving violations or other offenses face having their driving privileges suspended or revoked.
 Suspension means that the Director of Public Safety temporarily withdraws your license to drive.
-(Ala.
-Code § 32-1-1.1.)
-Revocation means that the Director of Public Safety terminates your license.
-To be licensed again, you must apply for a new license after your revocation period ends.
-(Ala.
-Code § 32-1-1.1.)
+Revocation means that the Director of Public Safety terminates your license; to be licensed again after revocation, you must apply for a new license after your revocation period ends.

-The Director of Public Safety may also revoke your license for certain convictions, including:
+The Director of Public Safety might also suspend or revoke your license for certain convictions, including:

 Once your license is canceled, suspended, or revoked, you must surrender it by returning it to the Director of Public Safety.
-(Ala.
-Code § 32-5A-195 (o).)
 Refusal to do so is a misdemeanor.
-(Ala.
-Code § 32-5A-195 (o).)
 When your suspension period has ended and your license is reinstated, the Director of Public Safety must return your license to you.
-(Ala.
-Code § 32-5A-195(q).)

-In addition to a period of suspension or revocation, drivers convicted of certain DUI offenses are required to use interlock ignition devices for an additional period of two or more years under a 2011 Alabama law.
-(Act 2011-613, Alabama Legislature, 2011 Regular Session.)
+In addition to a period of suspension or revocation, drivers convicted of DUI offenses are required to use interlock ignition devices for an additional period of six months to six years, depending on the circumstances.
 Interlock ignition devices require drivers to blow into a device that tests for breath alcohol before starting the vehicle.

 Drivers may be familiar with “occupational restricted licenses,” which allow those with suspended or revoked licenses to drive to work, school, community service, or other specified activities.
 In many states, these limited driving privileges are available for certain drivers.

 After your suspension or revocation period has ended, you must apply to the Director of Public Safety for reinstatement and pay fees to get your license back.
 The reinstatement fee is: